iBenza/github-pseudo-contributions/README.md

 Usage
 =====

-Click a tile of contributions in the top of user's page.
+Click a tile of contributions in the top of user's page as paintings tools.
+While the shift-key is presses, the contributions are erased.

 License
 =======